oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     </copy>
     ```

-11. Verify you are connected to the *RED*.
+11. Verify you are connected to *RED*.

     ```
     <copy>